CSATS Faculty and Staff

 BA - Biology, Mercyhurst University

-Matt Johnson is an Assistant Professor of Science Education with the Center for Science and the Schools (CSATS).
+Matt Johnson is an Associate Professor of Science Education with the Center for Science and the Schools (CSATS).
 In this role, he collaborates with scientists and engineers to propose and facilitate teacher professional development opportunities for K-12 STEM teachers, often as broader impacts components of research grants.
 He is also PI of an NSF grant focused on learning how rural teachers learn about engineering through participation in workshops and how they take that new knowledge and adapt it to be relevant for their students.
-His teaching interests include precollege engineering courses for undergraduates in elementary education and a graduate-level course for teachers enrolled in an online master’s program.
+He also leads the development and revision of the online course, The Science of COVID-19.

 Prior to his current role, he was a science teacher in a junior/senior high school in rural Pennsylvania.
 There, he taught 8th grade general science, advanced biology, microbiology, and practical chemistry.
 He also chaired the science club and was a co-advisor for the Envirothon team.
 It was through his interactions with teacher professional development opportunities that he became interested in shifting careers to one focused on teacher education.